Sedimentation of spheroids in Newtonian fluids with spatially varying viscosity

-For the special cases when one neglects the presence of the particle in the transport equation, or if the conductivity ratio is $k_r = 1$, the viscosity field will be linear everywhere, and we will recover the results described earlier in the manuscript.
-Otherwise, the viscosity field will have a more complicated spatial dependence, but the qualitative trends will likely remain the same for the steady orientations and the shape of the particle trajectories.
-We currently do not have any quantitative results for such an analysis (perhaps to be taken up later in a different paper).
-But as shown in \citep{Vaseem_Elfring_Viscosity} for swimming spheres, we expect that the disturbance temperature field will only bolster the effects of spatial variation in viscosity, and may not lead to any novel effects.
-In Appendix E, we outline how one solves Laplace’s equation around an ellipsoidal particle.
+For the special cases when one neglects the presence of the particle in the transport equation, or if the conductivity ratio is $k_r = 1$, the viscosity field will be linear everywhere, and we will recover the results described earlier in the manuscript. {Otherwise, and in general, the viscosity field will have a more complicated spatial and even temporal dependence, emanating from the motion of the particle.
+Such a viscosity field, which is coupled with the particle motion, posits at least a theoretical possibility of a more complicated orientational dynamics than that has been presented in this paper.
+However, based on the work carried out previously by \cite{Vaseem_Elfring_Viscosity} for spheres, we speculate that such a motion-coupled viscosity field will not introduce any novel effects but only bolster the trends in orientational dynamics discussed in our paper.
+Of course, this hypothesis will need to be tested, via a full fledged analysis.
+The outlines of such an analysis have been presented in this subsection already.
+A key mathematical ingredient of such an analysis, if taken up later in a different paper, will include the solution to Laplace's equation around an ellipsoidal particle.
+In Appendix E, we outline how one solves Laplace’s equation around an ellipsoidal particle.}